-It’s September 2020, and the U.S. national debt is nearing a staggering $27 trillion.
-Earlier this year, around the time that the COVID-19 pandemic started to impact the United States, the national debt spiked by $1.54 trillion in just six weeks.
+Currently, the US national debt is over $28 trillion.
+In September 2020, the U.S. national debt is neared a staggering $27 trillion.
+Earlier in the year, around the time that the COVID-19 pandemic started to impact the United States, the national debt spiked by $1.54 trillion in just six weeks.

-Around 12 percent of the total national debt is owned by the Federal Reserve, who, as discussed in last month’s blog post, has been purchasing treasury bonds at an elevated rate in order to keep interest rates lower and to diminish the economic impact of the COVID-19 pandemic on the American people.
+Around 12 percent of the total national debt is owned by the Federal Reserve, who, as discussed in an earlier blog post, has been purchasing treasury bonds at an elevated rate in order to keep interest rates lower and to diminish the economic impact of the COVID-19 pandemic on the American people.

 As the national debt has continued to climb over the years, the market price of gold has also gradually increased.
 The correlation between the two is simple: as our federal government borrows more money and pushes the country into greater debt, the value of our currency decreases.
 As the U.S. dollar becomes more unstable, consumers look to protect their financial standings with assets like gold and other precious metals, as their inherent value tends to remain relatively steady over the long term.